fangzhzh/leetcode/csFAQ/hashMapRealWorldProblem.md

 Optimize for fast lookups by ID and efficient range queries.
 */
 ```
-### Follow up
-1. **Concurrency:**
-   - How would you handle concurrent inventory updates to prevent overselling?
-   - Implement optimistic vs. pessimistic locking strategies for inventory management.
-   - Design a system that allows high concurrency for reads while ensuring consistency for writes.

-2. **Scaling:**
-   - How would your design change to handle millions of products across multiple warehouses?
-   - Implement a partitioning strategy for product data based on access patterns.
-   - How would you handle inventory synchronization across distributed data centers?

-3. **Optimization:**
-   - How would you optimize range queries for price ranges?
-   - Implement an efficient indexing strategy for quickly finding low-stock products.
-   - How would you design the system to handle seasonal spikes in certain product categories?

 ## Question 5.
 Word Frequency Counter with Synonyms
 ```java